throwawaygithubaccount/gettingandcleaningdataproject/README.md

 # Getting and Cleaning Data - Course Project
+#### In-depth code explanation.

-### The code file itself is pretty well documented, but this file will go into greater depth.
+The code file itself is pretty well documented, but this file will go into greater depth.
 Note that I assume you have kept the original file structure and that this folder is located in your working directory.

 Lines 18-21 of the run_analysis.R file simply checks to see if the user has installed the required package `dplyr` and loads it if installed, otherwise installs it and then loads it.